 Restrict login to your site for whitelisted users only, protect against "lazy"

 You may want to restrict access to login to your site for few of registered users only

-This module react to such behavior by returning 403 or 404 (by your choice) to any login attempt,
+This module react to such behavior by returning error 404 or 403 (you can select which)